abetusk/dev/wiki/AVL-Tree.md

 Adelson-Velsky and Landis ([AVL](https://en.wikipedia.org/wiki/AVL_tree)).

+AVL trees are surprisingly subtle when it comes to their update rules.
+This is a short note on some of those subtleties when implementing AVL trees.

+AVL Condition
+---

 The AVL condition is to make sure the balance factor (BF) of every node stays within $\{-1,0,1\}$.
 That is, the height of every nodes children differs by at most 1.

 For every insertion and deletion, the BF is restored through a series of tree rotations.
+Tree rotations restore the BF locally, recursively applying any height changes up the tree, issuing tree rotations as necessary.

 Insertion
 ---